Review — Suikoden Tactics

 Chrono Trigger is the latest in a series of Square-Enix remakes designed to milk old titles for every last dollar and yen.
 Like Dragon Quest, Chrono Trigger is a game that I somehow missed (though I did play the under appreciated Chrono Cross at some point).

 Chrono Trigger is, simply put, a pleasure to play.
-The casual gaming experience (by which I mean, the fights, going from A to B, etc) completely trumps a game like Dragon Quest. → OutRun 2006: Post to Post
+The casual gaming experience (by which I mean, the fights, going from A to B, etc) completely trumps a game like Dragon Quest.
+The characters have diverse skill sets and magic, individual elemental affinities, and attacks that allow them to team up in pairs or trios depending on who is in your party. → Tokyo Xtreme Reader: Drift 2

 Review – Dragon Quest IV